rochus-keller/GnTools/README.md

 ### To do's

 - Add features as required
-- Integration of the GN documentation for context sensitive help
 - Dynamic evaluation and grey out not active code sections depending on specific argument settings
 - Alternative translator to qmake which creates true .pro and .pri files
 - Translator to cmake